 You need at least one Set List before you can start adding Sets to your collection.
 Go to> and click the button.

 You can then edit it to change it's name, and decide if you want the Sets in this Set List to be used in Build calculations.

 There are four different methods to add Sets to your Set Lists.

 If you currently use Brickset to store all your LEGO Sets, this is the easiest method to get started.
-Click the 'Sync Sets FROM Brickset' button.
+Click thebutton on your My Set Lists page.

 Enter your Brickset logon details (Rebrickable will not save these details, but can optionally save your Brickset user hash token).

-Choose a Set List and click 'Import My Brickset Sets'.
+Choose a Set List and click.
 Note, this can take a few minutes if you have hundreds of LEGO Sets.

-Note that you can re-run the 'Sync Sets FROM Brickset' at any time, and it will keep the existing Sets within their existing Set Lists.
+Note that you can re-run theat any time, and it will keep the existing Sets within their existing Set Lists.

-Note that you can use Brickset as your master LEGO collection by continuing to use the 'Sync Sets FROM Brickset' button, or you can use Rebrickable as your master LEGO collection and use the 'Sync Sets TO Brickset' to keep Brickset up to date after you modify Rebrickable.
+You can use Brickset as your master LEGO collection by continuing to use thebutton, or you can use Rebrickable as your master LEGO collection and use the to keep Brickset up to date after you modify Rebrickable.